Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Butte’s annual events and festivals, like the Montana Folk Festival, attract thousands, celebrating its rich cultural and mining heritage.

-[Cultural Richness]: Butte celebrates its mining heritage with a rich cultural tapestry that captivates visitors.
+[Copper Roots, Folk Music Crown]: Butte celebrates its mining heritage with a rich cultural presence that captivates visitors.